docker/docs/ee/supported-platforms.md

 Docker Enterprise has private image management, integrated image signing policies, and cluster management with support for Kubernetes and Swarm orchestrators, and allows you to implement node-based RBAC policies, image promotion policies, image mirroring, and scan your images for vulnerabilities.

-Docker Enterprise has enterprise class support with defined SLAs, extended maintenance cycles for patches for up to 24 months.
+It also has support with defined SLAs and extended maintenance cycles for patches for up to 24 months.

 [Learn more about Docker Enterprise](/ee/index.md).